jh3y/gulp-template-store/README.md

 }
 ```

+__NOTE__:: `gulp-template-store` aims to be platform agnostic.
+It has however been developed on a UNIX system.
+Therefore, no matter what `base` option is provided, whether one is provided or not, the keys in the resulting store will use forward slashes `/`.

+For example; on Windows, your template may be located at `\templates\a.html`.
+The output key will be `templates/a.html`.

 ##Options
 * `name: string` - defines the filename for outputted template file.
 * `variable: string` - defines the variable that shall be used to define the templates object.
 By default, this is `this.tmpl`.